-Congratulations to the Tech Nest Drone Project for Daring to Dream.
-For more information on this project or other exciting things happening at the Foundation for Winona Area Public Schools, contact us.
+Congratulations to Sandy Bussian and Kimberly Truchan for Daring to Dream.
+For more information on the Foundation for Winona Area Public Schools and its programs, contact us.